QQShan/SqqIjkPlayer/README.md

 # SqqIjkPlayer
 A videoplayer base on ijkplayer
-A videoplayer base on ijkplayer
+A videoplayer base on ijkplayer continue...